kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 - Before dispatching a status patch, the scheduler will compare the new rejection message with the cached `lastPreEnqueueRejectionMessage`.
 - The asynchronous call to the API server will only be dispatched if the status is new or different from the cached one.
   This deduplication is important for performance.
+Moreover, when the new message is empty or the whole `PreEnqueueResult` is `nil`, the call won't be send, as explained in the [how should outdated messages be handled](#4-how-should-outdated-messages-be-handled) section.

 ### 4. Asynchronous dispatch and state management